-Today is Konnor’s birthday.
-He would have been ten today.
+Today is Konnor’s birthday, he would have been ten.
 It marks what those of us in grief call a “grief trigger.”
-Considering that Konnor has been gone from us for only one year and four months, I still find I am adjusting to his loss and at times need to simply let myself feel what I need to feel and continue to grieve.
+Considering that Konnor has been gone from us for only one year and four months, I still find I am adjusting to his loss and at times I need to simply let myself feel what I need to feel and continue to grieve.

 We have all heard the saying, “There is no time limit on grief.”
 I will attest to this because we have marked our year anniversary and still the time and the date on the calendar have no meaning to us.
 I know Konnor is gone, I know how he died, I have accepted his death.
 Yet, they say when you are able to tell your story without crying then you know you have healed.
 I am clearly not there yet.